top of page

 And now this is where things can get a tad confusing…

-You don’t actually need to be hypermobile to have a HSD.
+You don’t actually need to score > 5 or be symptomatic to be diagnosed as hypermobile.

 As mentioned earlier, range of motion of a joint may be limited secondary to lack of flexibility of the soft tissues around a joint.
 Perhaps you had surgery at a young age and lost that joint’s mobility.
-Or you have shortened muscles of the biceps as your body’s protective response to keep you from dislocating your shoulders.
-So just because you’re not flexible, don’t automatically rule out HSD or EDS if other symptoms are present.
+Or your muscles have shortened as your body’s protective response to keep you from dislocating your joint.
+So you may only score 3/9 and still be diagnosed as hypermobile.
+The 5 point questionnaire can also be used to assess for hypermobility which asks the following questions:

 Understanding Asymptomatic vs Symptomatic Hypermobility